Since yesterday afternoon (October 31st), many website are showing SSL errors.

 What is causing this issue?

 iFastNet is currently making some changes to how SSL is handled on the free hosting platform.
 In preparation of this, the default, self signed SSL certificate has been removed from the system.
-We hope to be able to tell you more details in a few days.

 If your website currently relies on the self signed SSL certificate (for example, if you’re using it with Cloudflare’s “Full” SSL mode), your website will not work over HTTPS.